saliormoon/Cookbook/recipes/FoxxApiKeys.md

 }).pathParam("zip", {type: joi.number().integer().min(10000).max(99999);
 ```

-With this controller everyone can access my weather API and can call infinitly many calls to each of the routes.
+With this controller everyone can access my weather API and can call infinitely many calls to each of the routes.
 But I want to restrict it such that there is a free account and a paid premium account.
 I want to restrict a free plan to request the weather for a zipcode only five times per day.
 A premium user should be allowed to access the weather two times per hour.

-In order to achieve this i can make use of the Foxx API keys app available in the ArangoDB store, I will install it at the mountpoint /api
+In order to achieve this I can make use of the Foxx API keys App available in the ArangoDB store, I will install it at the mountpoint /api

 ```
 unix>foxx-manager install foxx-api-keys /api
 ```

-This gives me a basic adminstration tool to create my plans for API keys and issue new ones.
+This gives me a basic administration tool to create my plans for API keys and issue new ones.
 I can either do this via the shipped web interface or via API calls.
 I have prepared two plans "Simple" and "Premium" according to my definition before.
 There I have defined a bucket named `request` which will be refilled at the given rate and which should take away tokens whenever the API key is used: